dreymoreau/tree-project/README.md

 # trees for life
-This project focuses on my passion of nature and a few trees that i love!
+This project focuses on my passion of nature and a few trees that I love!

 Link to project: https://treesareneededforlife.netlify.app/